-Romilly Brick Works, Wallacetown, Dailly, South Ayrshire KA19 (Not to be confused with Wallacetown, Ayr KA8) Below – 1952 – 1953 – Girvan Newspaper ( Many thanks to Ian Jones, Ayrshire for sending this clip).
-Mr Thomas McMurtie worked at Romily brick works.
-If he died in 1953 at the age of 74 then he…
+Romilly Brickworks, Wallacetown, Dailly, South Ayrshire KA19 (Not to be confused with Wallacetown, Ayr KA8).
+Below – 1952 – 1953 – Girvan Newspaper ( Many thanks to Ian Jones, Ayrshire for sending this clip).
+Mr Thomas McMurtie worked at Romily Brickworks.
+If he died in 1953 at the age of 74 then he was born…

 Dalquharran Brick & Tile Works was adjacent to the Romilly Colliery site at Wallacetown in the Parish of Dailly in Ayrshire.
-The works is believed to have operated from c1859 to c1915.
+The works are believed to have operated from c1859 to c1915.

 1893 – Dalquharran Mine.
 Owner – Hon F.T.R Kennedy, Dalquharran, Maybole.
 Coal and fire clay.
 John Ross Manager.

 1903 – Kennedy John Campbell, coal proprietor, & brick & tile works, Dalquharran pit.

 Below – 1908 – Dalquharran Brick and Tile Works.

 Below – Date unknown but possibly c.
 1910 – Advert for the Dalquharran Fire Clay Works.
 (Many thanks to Ian Jones, Ayrshire for this advert)

 Below – Date unknown but possibly c.
 1910 – Employees of the Dalquharran Fire Clay Works.
 (Many thanks to Ian Jones, Ayrshire for this photo)

 Below – Date unknown but possibly c.
 1910 – Dalquharran Brick and Tile Works.
 (Many thanks to Ian Jones, Ayrshire for this photo).